 Entrepreneur, Speaker, Innovator

 Dr. Byron Farquer has a portfolio of experience that includes hospital ownership, business and real-estate education, and academic honors.
 Dr. Farquer offers insightful advice to clients who are buying or selling practices.
 He has received training in accounting, business practices, appraisals, business assessment, and corporate management.
 Dr. Farquer holds veterinary licenses in California, Montana, Colorado, and Wyoming, as well as real-estate licensing.
-He is a Certified Valuation Analyst (CVA), credentialed by the National Association of Certified Valuation Analysts.
+He obtained a Certified Valuation Analyst (CVA), credentialed by the National Association of Certified Valuation Analysts for general valuation and later added a Certified Veterinary Appraiser (CVA) designation to his list of accomplishments.

 “You’d think that was enough but I’ve been cursed with an affliction called Serial Entrepreneurialism.
 Basically I enjoy coming up with ideas, creating companies and helping those businesses flourish.
 Here’s some of the companies I’ve founded or assisted in their journey to become successful small business ventures.
 I’m hopeful they will inspire you to think outside the box and make your dreams a reality.”